 Vegetable Oats Porridge is a smooth, quick, one-pot savory porridge for babies and toddlers with vegetables, oats, and coconut milk!
 This creamy oats porridge is wholesome and filling that it can be given to babies as breakfast or even lunch.

 Easy to make, tasty and healthy dessert recipe for babies and toddlers with coconut milk and homemade rice moong dal cereal.
 It makes a delicious and filling dessert for small babies, even toddlers.

 Dates kheer is a quick, healthy, no sugar kheer made with dates, nuts, dry fruits coconut milk.
 This delicious date kheer recipe is very easy to make within 15 minutes.
 It can be served as a quick dessert for babies after introducing dates and coconut milk separately.

 Poha kheer is an instant kheer made with poha aka flattened rice, nuts, dry fruits, and coconut milk.
 It is so simple to make with fewer ingredients, and it takes only 15 minutes to prepare this delicious tasting kheer.
 It can be served as a dessert or as a quick evening snack for babies and toddlers.

 Tasty smoothie recipe made with mangoes, apricot and coconut milk!
-This smoothie is one of the best ways to include apricots in children’s diet!
-Make sure to introduce mango and coconut milk separate before you try this mango apricot smoothie to your baby.
+This smoothie is one of the best ways to include apricots in children’s diets!
+Make sure to introduce mango and coconut milk separately before you try this mango apricot smoothie to your baby.

 A delicious dessert made with Kerala long banana /Nenthram pazham, nuts, and coconut milk!
 Kerala banana is a great healthy food for growing babies and kids, that helps in healthy weight gain too.
 This banana kheer is sure a healthy treat to babies and kids, as it is tasty and delicious.